Zomato to soon launch 'Zomato Instant' for 10-min food delivery

 Online food aggregator Zomato on Monday said it will soon launch 'Zomato Instant' for delivery of food within 10 minutes.
+The company will pilot Zomato Instant with four stations in Gurugram from next month onwards.

 In a blog, Zomato CEO Deepinder Goyal said customers are increasingly demanding "quicker answers to their needs", and that sorting restaurants by fastest delivery time is one of the most used features on the Zomato app.